 Schedule a time slot for a task

-Here you can define a time window in which you plan to complete the task:
+The Planning column gives you the possibility to define a time window in which you plan to complete the task:

 If 15 minutes is enough to complete a task, but you schedule 3 days, it does not mean that you will stretch the task to 3 days, but that you intend to complete the task on one of the 3 days.
 Octaved Flow assumes time windows, because in the normal workday something always comes up anyway and it is often difficult to set an exact time.
 Flexibility makes more sense here than having to constantly look at red warning lights of delayed tasks.